By Your Side Throughout the Claim Process

 Don’t wait to be denied.
 Our representatives can work with you from the beginning, establish a trusting relationship with you, identify potential pitfalls, and develop valuable strategies.

-It is important to know that there is a limited time to appeal a denied — you only have 60 days to request reconsideration or a hearing.
+It is important to know that there is a limited time to appeal a denied.
+You only have 60 days to request reconsideration or a hearing.
 Our team can help you take your appeal all the way to the Federal Court, if necessary.

 Your Physical and Mental Health Conditions Matter To Us

-Some of the more common disabilities our clients have include degenerative issues, joint injuries, arthritis, spine and disk injuries, heart problems, vascular problems, chronic pain, and fibromyalgia, as well as emotional and mental conditions, such as depression, anxiety, attention deficit hyperactivity disorder (ADHD), attention deficit disorder (ADD), learning disabilities, post-traumatic stress disorder (PTSD), obsessive compulsive disorder (OCD), bipolar disorder, personality disorders, anger management issues, and antisocial behavior/social anxiety disorder.
+Some of the more common disabilities our clients have include degenerative issues, joint injuries, arthritis, spine and disk injuries, heart problems, vascular problems, chronic pain, and fibromyalgia, as well as emotional and mental conditions, such as depression, anxiety, attention deficit hyperactivity disorder (ADHD), attention deficit disorder (ADD), learning disabilities, post-traumatic stress disorder (PTSD), obsessive-compulsive disorder (OCD), bipolar disorder, personality disorders, anger management issues, antisocial behavior, and social anxiety disorder.

 Getting the appropriate medical treatment and documentation from a physician is vital to the success of your application.
 It is not enough for your doctor to simply say you are disabled or unable to work.
 You must establish how the conditions affect your ability to function in the workplace.

 We understand that you may be hesitant to visit a doctor.
 Perhaps you have seen many specialists in the past and your health condition has not improved.
 No matter whether the medical treatment helps your condition or not, it is necessary to show you are compliant with any recommended medical treatment in order for you to receive benefits.
-At Leen, Chase & Dufour, we can help make sure that you are in compliance with the appropriate medical treatment and that the proper medical evidence is captured.
+At Leen, Chase, & Dufour, we can help make sure that you are in compliance with the appropriate medical treatment and that the proper medical evidence is captured.

-Disability Benefits Are Not Just for Adults.
+Disability Benefits Are Not Just For Adults

 Your disabled child may be eligible for benefits.
-If your child has a medical condition that interferes with age-appropriate functioning, we can help you determine if you should file a claim on your child’s behalf.
+If your child has a medical condition that interferes with age-appropriate functioning, we can help you determine if you should file a claim on their behalf.
 SSI is available for children with disabilities.
 Eligibility for childhood SSI benefits is based on a household’s total income and assets.
 Disability standards are different for a child than an adult and require consideration of many factors.

 If a parent of a disabled child is disabled and receiving Social Security disability benefits or retired and receiving Social Security retirement benefits, the child may be eligible for benefits based on the parent’s past wage history.
 This may also be true if a parent of a disabled child is deceased but had a work history while alive.

-At Leen, Chase & Dufour, our professionals can help you determine if your disabled child is eligible for Social Security disability benefits, SSI benefits, or both.
+At Leen, Chase, & Dufour, our professionals can help you determine if your disabled child is eligible for Social Security disability benefits, SSI benefits, or both.
 We can provide guidance throughout every step of the process, from completing the initial application to appealing any denials.